We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.

 Test coverage and quality are not the only problem in legacy systems.
 Architecture plays a very important role in it.
 In a “Big Ball of Mud” it is described the various phases on software systems degradation, until it eventually becomes a big ball of mud.
 The most interesting points is it takes time to get there.

 What seems simpler: a system running in a single machine (centralized) or spread over the network (distributed)?
 The complexity of a distributed system is always bigger.
-Microservices are distributed systems, very distributed, composed of small pieces, micropieces.
+Microservices are distributed systems, very distributed, composed of several small pieces, micropieces.

 Distributed systems, when well design, have many advantages over centralized systems.
 Including high-availability and scalability.
 These 2 points should always be the selling point for microservices.